Yi-love/xhrp/README.md

 # xhrp
-XMLHttpRequest of promise and export jsonp. xhrp depend on original Promise.
+XMLHttpRequest of promise and export jsonp. xhrp depend on native Promise.

 ## npm